Addiction affects every aspect of an individual’s mental, social, emotional, and spiritual life.

 Alcohol is a drug and can be addictive with continued use.
-Alcohol remains the number one drug of choice for all age groups and is often combined with other drugs.
-At Origins, we treat people with alcoholism through clinically robust programming that addresses the underlying causes of alcohol use.
-Using advanced medical and clinical therapies and the time-honored 12-Step program, we help alcoholics heal: body, mind, and spirit.
+Alcohol remains the number-one drug of choice for all age groups and is often combined with other drugs.
+If you struggle with the misuse of alcohol, we can help.
+At Origins, we treat people with alcoholism through clinically robust programming that addresses the underlying causes of alcohol use through both our outpatient and residential programs.
+Using advanced medical and clinical therapies and the time-honored 12-Step program, we successfully help alcoholics like you heal: body, mind, and spirit.

 Drug addiction is a complex neurobiological disease that requires holistic treatment.
-Individuals with drug addiction may use dangerous illegal drugs such as heroin, cocaine, or crystal meth.
+If you have a drug addiction, you may use dangerous illegal drugs such as heroin, cocaine, or crystal meth.
 Alternatively, many prescription medications (such as opioids or benzodiazepines) are also addictive.
-People who have been using drugs often need comfortable medical detox which must be followed by intensive personal work.
-We treat drug addictions through Origins’ unique blend of medical, clinical, and spiritual services.
+If you have been using drugs often, you will need comfortable medical detox, followed by intensive personal work.
+We successfully treat drug addictions through our unique blend of medical, clinical, and spiritual services.

 At Origins Behavioral HealthCare, we are passionate about helping individuals and their families overcome opioid addiction.
 Today, nearly two-thirds of the overdose deaths in the United States are due to opioids, both prescription and illegal.
-Our constellation of programs offer evidence-based, neurological interventions carefully designed to address the long-term effects of opioid addiction and provide a clear path to healing.
+Our constellation of residential and outpatient programs offers evidence-based, neurological interventions carefully designed to address the long-term effects of your opioid addiction and provide you with a clear path to healing.

-If someone has both addiction and a mental health disorder, they are classified as having co-occurring (a.k.a. “dual diagnoses“).
-These disorders impact nearly every aspect of an individual’s mental, physical, and spiritual life.
-From post-traumatic stress disorder (PTSD) to depression, the symptoms of these conditions often overlap with addiction.
-Unfortunately, people often receive treatment for one disorder while the other remains untreated.
-Origins’ addiction specialists include expert psychologists, psychiatrists, and master’s level clinicians who are skilled at diagnosing and treating patients with co-occurring conditions.
+If you have both an addiction and a mental health disorder, you are classified as having a co-occurring (a.k.a. “dual diagnoses“) disorder.
+These disorders impact nearly every aspect of your mental, physical, and spiritual life.
+The symptoms of these conditions often overlap with addiction.
+Unfortunately, in the past, you may have received treatment for one disorder while the other remains untreated.
+Origins’ addiction specialists include expert psychologists, psychiatrists, and master’s level clinicians who are skilled at diagnosing and treating your co-occurring conditions.